PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 #### GET

-Returns all public data about cryptokeys, but not `content`.
+Returns all public data about cryptokeys, but not `privatekey`.

 #### POST